 Why: Sometimes a bit hard to keep track of them, but here’s all cashback products that I have: Shopback (note: referral; for Lazada and travel purchases mostly), credit card (5% off online purchases), loyalty cards (AEON, Tesco), and points card (BCARD).
-It’s hard to calculate exactly how much money I saved with cashback products, but I used Shopback roughly for a year now and here’s my cashback information.
-Not bad right.
+It’s hard to calculate exactly how much money I saved with cashback products, but I’ve earned at least RM2000 via Shopback alone.

 5. Use menstrual cup